Magnetic Field Draping in Induced Magnetospheres: Evidence from the MAVEN Mission to Mars: Results

 These trends support the hypothesis that higher altitudes are responding to a distinctly different process, possibly an induced solar wind response, whereas lower altitudes are responding to an intrinsic, or crustal field driven process.
 It is worth noting that this dichotomy of driving processes by altitude results in differences between an outer and inner tail morphology.
 Given the altitude dependencies that are shown here, it is likely that these differences are contributing to current sheet morphology differences between the inner and outer tail under different IMF conditions \cite<see>[]{DiBraccio2018}.

 In Section \ref{findingsOne}, dayside draping distortions in the $\hat Z$ direction resulted in distortions in our expected idealized draping scenario by creating a twisted dayside field which propagated downtail.
 To understand what causes the dayside twist and how this propagates to the tail, we quantify the magnetic field $\hat Z$ component in Figure \ref{fig:histogram}.
 We calculate the average $\hat Z$ component over two regions of the dayside, a high alitude region (Figure \ref{fig:histogram} top panel, 65-80$\%$ of the \citeA{Gruesbeck2018} calculated bow shock) and a low altitude region (Figure \ref{fig:histogram} lower panel, 5-15$\%$ of the \citeA{Gruesbeck2018} calculated bow shock).
 At high altitudes, it can be seen that when the IMF is directed toward the planet ($-\hat X$, 180$^{\circ}$ cone angle), magnetic fields distort upwards (+$\hat Z$) in the northern hemisphere, and downwards ($-\hat Z$) in the southern hemisphere.
-When the IMF is directed away from the planet ($+\hat X$, 0$^{\circ}$ cone angle), magnetic fields instead distort downward ($-\hat Z$) in the northern hemisphere, and upwards ($+\hat Z$) in the southern hemisphere.
+When the IMF is directed away from the planet ($+\hat X$, 0$^{\circ}$ cone angle), magnetic fields instead distorts downward ($-\hat Z$) in the northern hemisphere, and upwards ($+\hat Z$) in the southern hemisphere.
 This trend is non-existent at lower altitudes and instead we observe a consistent hemispheric dichotomy with the northern hemisphere containing -$\hat Z$ directed fields.
-Given the lack of dependence of lower altitude $\hat Z$ components on the IMF, this is likely a direct measurement of the crustal fields. \add{This doesn't rule out that reconnection is playing a role by altering overall draping patterns or allowing transference of the dayside crustal field orientation to the nightside, but we find in this work that we can credit the dayside and tail draping morphology directly to the crustal field morphology itself.} \add{Further supporting this exact mapping we show that the northern hemisphere at low altitudes has a roughly consistent -$\hat Z$ component (which we can also see in Figures} \ref{fig:altitude}, \ref{fig:histogram}) \add{and the southern hemisphere at low altitudes shows a roughly consistent +$\hat Z$ component}. \add{This would result in a S shaped inner tail twist and this is indeed what we observe in Figure} \ref{fig:altitude}. \add{This similar morphology was observed by} \cite{Ramstad2020} \add{but not quantified in} \cite{DiBraccio2018, DiBraccio2022} \add{which instead focused on a singular twist.} \add{Further work is needed to connect these previous studies to the updated understanding within this work on the inner tail.} \add{At the time of this writing however, the outer tail's response is of greater implication to other induced magnetospheres as this appears to be a direct repercussion of the solar wind interaction rather than any intrinsic difference of the planet.}
+Given the lack of dependence of lower altitude $\hat Z$ components on the IMF, this is likely a direct measurement of the crustal fields. \add[ver2]{Our findings do not show what potential physical mechanisms could lead to dayside draping propagation downtail from these low altitude distortions.} \add[ver2]{They do show however that the low altitude dayside draping is likely responding to low order moments in the crustal fields and that these responses align with distortions in the tail.} \add[ver2]{One mechanism that has been proposed is reconnection} \cite{DiBraccio2018, DiBraccio2022} \add[ver2]{but how this could result in allowing transference of the dayside crustal field orientation to the nightside is an open discussion.} \remove[ver2]{This doesn't rule out that reconnection is playing a role by altering overall draping patterns or allowing transference of the dayside crustal field orientation to the nightside, but we find in this work that we can credit the dayside and tail draping morphology directly to the crustal field morphology itself.}